CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 #### Enable preview features

-Some features of Azure Machine Learning are in preview, and need to be explicitly enabled in your workspace.
+Some features of Azure Machine Learning are in preview and need to be explicitly enabled in your workspace.

 1. In Azure Machine Learning Studio, click on **manage preview features** (the loud speaker icon - &#128363;).